gaojiawei321/Mars_iono_3D_current_line/README.md

   # Results

   Just run the Figure.m in Matlab, and you will get the output fig. Note that large files are not uploaded (It is so big..
-MAVEN_4s_q_2023.mat is about 10.04 GB), load the .mat in
+MAVEN_4s_q_2023.mat is about 10.04 GB), just load the .mat in data are plot the figure.

+  If you have any questions about those scripts, or you are interested in the large files, e.g., MAVEN_4s_q_2023.mat, please contact gaojw@mail.iggcas.ac.cn.

   # License